Arcanorum/rogueworld/guides/items/ITEMS.md

 ## Done!
 That is the basic process for adding most items in the game.
 Try changing the values in the config files to experiment with the item.

-Consider adding another item of a different kind for practice, adding a crafting recipe for this new item (see the *Getting started: Crafting recipes* guide), or move on to the more advanced guide for more complex items.
+Consider adding another item of a different kind for practice, adding a crafting recipe for this new item (see the [*Getting started: Crafting recipes*](../crafting_recipes/CRAFTING_RECIPES.md) guide), or move on to the more advanced guide for more complex items.

+>Keep in mind the [item design philosophy](https://github.com/Arcanorum/dungeonz/wiki/Item-design-philosophy) when coming up with new item ideas.

 # Creating a complex item